nanadanelia/TeamB-DDIT-2026/working_files/Mariami.md

 This folder contains drafts, research notes, and work in progress. porter five forces

-##Part 1 Threat of New Entrants
+#Part 1 Threat of New Entrants

+--
 Barriers to entry: Dense urban store networks in Tbilisi require years of capital to replicate.
 Mall anchor economics favor established tenants.
 Cold-chain logistics infrastructure is proprietary among top chains.

 Sources of advantage for current leaders: Location density, supplier relationships, import distribution networks, and brand familiarity in neighborhood formats.

 Likely new entrants: Hard-discount grocery formats (Lidl/Aldi equivalents) targeting underpenetrated regional cities.
 International fashion brands expanding via the new Tbilisi Outlet Village.
 E-commerce-native dark-store operators in Tbilisi.
 Force rating: Medium

 Strategic implication: Threat is real but segment-specific.
 Non-grocery is more exposed to international brand entrants; grocery is more exposed to discount-format entry in the regions.
 Lock in regional locations and premium mall space before challengers do.

 -------
 bargaining power of buyers